A meme origin story

 This was a meaningful shift.
 A meme you watched became software you ran.
 The cat was now reacting to you, in real time, at your actual keyboard.
 That distinction — personal, reactive, immediate — is what the typing companion genre is built on.

-As streaming grew, so did Bongo Cat's software presence.
-The Bongobs Cat OBS plugin brought the cat directly into OBS Studio as an overlay — streamers could display it over their game footage, with the cat reacting to keyboard presses and mouse movements in real time.
+The Bongobs Cat OBS plugin brought the character into OBS Studio as an overlay that can react to keyboard and mouse input.

 For certain streaming categories, this became genuinely useful.
 On rhythm game streams, Bongo Cat served as an input visualizer — viewers could see exactly which keys the streamer was hitting and when, which helped with tutorials and speedruns.
 On just-chatting or productivity streams, it was ambient personality.
 "Something is on screen, it is cute, and it is alive."